 We are dedicated to providing an inclusive conference experience for everyone, regardless of race, ethnicity, national origin, citizenship, or language, political or other opinion, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, religion or economic class.
 Discrimination, harassment, bullying and behaviours that are patronising have no place at the conference and will not be tolerated.

 We ask that conference delegates practice:

-These all apply to electronic forms of communication as well as personal interactions (physical, verbal and non-verbal).
+These all apply to both online and in-person spaces, and to electronic forms of communication as well as personal interactions (physical, verbal and non-verbal).